cs444-epfl/cs444/project.md

 # CS-444 Project Description
-This project requires a team of 3 to 4 students to collaborate on developing a fully playable and stable VR game.
+This project requires a team of 4 students to collaborate on developing a fully playable and stable VR game.
 The game concept is open-ended, as long as it respects the outlined requirements.

 ## Requirements